RasaHQ/rasa/docs/user-guide/connectors/facebook-messenger.rst

    Both Quick Reply and Button titles in Facebook Messenger have a character limit of 20.
 Titles longer than 20 characters will be truncated.

-* `Generic Template Elements <https://developers.facebook.com/docs/messenger-platform/send-messages/template/generic>`_: provide a way to create a horizontally scrollable list up to 10 content elements that integrate buttons, images, and more alongside text a single message.
+* `Elements <https://developers.facebook.com/docs/messenger-platform/send-messages/template/generic>`_: provide a way to create a horizontally scrollable list up to 10 content elements that integrate buttons, images, and more alongside text a single message.

 .. code-block:: yaml